Convex valuations, from Whitney to Nash: Introduction and results

 For even valuations, Theorem \ref{mthm:resProperty} is equivalent to the following. \begin{Corollary} A function $f \in C^\infty(\Gr_k(\R^n))$ is in the image of the cosine transform $\mathcal C_k: C^\infty(\Gr_k(\R^n))\to C^\infty(\Gr_k(\R^n))$, $1\leq k\leq n-2$, if and only if $f|_{Gr_k(E)}$ is in the image of $\mathcal C_k: C^\infty(\Gr_k(E))\to C^\infty(\Gr_k(E))$ for all $k+2$-dimensional subspaces $E\subset\R^n$. \end{Corollary}

 In the proof of Theorem~\ref{mthm:resProperty}, we utilize the Alesker--Fourier transform on valuations to transform the problem into a dual statement concerning pushforwards of valuations, which can be solved using the representation by differential forms.
 An alternative proof for even valuations, using representation theory and composition series, appears in Appendix~\ref{app:repProofResThm}.
-By approximation with smooth valuations, Theorem~\ref{mthm:resProperty} can be extended to Klain--Schneider continuous valuations, introduced in \cite{Bernig2017}, see Theorem \ref{thm:resPropertyCont}.
-This shows, in particular, that Theorem~\ref{mthm:resProperty} does not in general hold when the smooth valuations and sections in the assumption are replaced by continuous valuations and sections.
+Theorem~\ref{mthm:resProperty} fails when the smooth valuations and sections in the assumption are replaced by continuous valuations and sections, as evidenced by the restrictions to $r$-subspaces of an $r$-homogeneous Klain--Schneider continuous valuation, a notion introduced in \cite{Bernig2017}.
+However, Theorem~\ref{mthm:resProperty} can be extended to Klain--Schneider continuous valuations, see Theorem \ref{thm:resPropertyCont}.

-Theorems \ref{mthm:nashThm2} and \ref{mthm:resProperty} are in fact special cases of the following general question.
-Given a set $S$ of linear subspaces of $\R^n$, and a family of valuations $\phi_E \in \Val_k^\infty(E)$, $E\in S$ of degree $0 < k < n$, does a globally defined valuation $\Phi \in \Val_k^\infty(\R^n)$ exist such that $\phi_E = \Phi|_E$ for all $E\in S$?
+Theorems \ref{mthm:nashThm2} and \ref{mthm:resProperty_simple} are in fact special cases of the following general question.
+Given a set $S$ of linear subspaces of $\R^n$, and a family of valuations $\phi_E \in \Val_k^\infty(E)$, $E\in S$, of degree $0 < k < n$, does a globally defined valuation $\Phi \in \Val_k^\infty(\R^n)$ exist such that $\phi_E = \Phi|_E$ for all $E\in S$?

 As before, compatibility under restrictions, namely the requirement that for all $E, E' \in S$ one has $\phi_E|_{E \cap E'} = \phi_{E'}|_{E \cap E'}$, is a necessary condition.
 When $S$ is not discrete, we must further require the assignment $E\mapsto \phi_E$ to be smooth.
 We are interested in conditions on $S$ guaranteeing that those necessary conditions are also sufficient.